Hacker News Reader: Top @ 2026-01-30 11:34:01 (UTC)

 Subject: Tesla Robotaxi Crash Rate

-The Gist: Tesla’s nascent robotaxi fleet in Austin logged roughly 500,000 miles between July and November 2025 and was involved in nine crashes, a rate of about one crash every 55,000 miles.
-That is roughly nine times the average U.S. human‑driver crash frequency (≈1 per 500,000 miles) and about three times higher when the article adds an estimate for non‑police‑reported human incidents.
-Every robotaxi had a human safety monitor on board, yet the crash rate remains far above human averages.
-Tesla also redacts all narrative details of the accidents, contrasting sharply with Waymo’s fully disclosed reports.
+The Gist: Tesla’s limited robotaxi fleet in Austin logged about 500,000 miles between July and November 2025 and was involved in nine NHTSA‑reported crashes, yielding roughly one crash every 55,000 miles.
+That is roughly nine times the frequency of police‑reported crashes for an average U.S. driver (about one per 500,000 miles) and several times higher even when human‑driver benchmarks are adjusted for unreported incidents.
+All vehicles had a human safety monitor on board, yet the crash rate remains dramatically worse than typical human drivers.
+Tesla also redacted all incident narratives, limiting transparency.

 Key Claims/Facts:

-• Safety monitor: Each robotaxi carried a human safety operator who could intervene at any moment.
+• Safety Monitor: Every robotaxi carried a human monitor who could intervene, yet crashes still occurred.

 Parsed and condensed via openai/gpt-oss-120b at 2026-01-30 11:44:25 UTC